 Dr. Carin Ashjian studies marine biology and ecology with a special interest in the ecology of zooplankton in the Polar Regions, as these ecosystems may be significantly impacted by climate change.
 Her studies have taken her to both the Arctic and the Antarctic.
-For the past seven years, she has been working in the ocean near Barrow AK using a research vessel to study how and why this region is a feeding hotspot for bowhead whales during their fall migration from Canada to the Bering Sea.
-She also has worked from a much larger research vessel, the USCGC Healy, to study zooplankton in the Bering, Chukchi, and Beaufort Seas.
+For eleven years, she worked near Utqiaġvik/Barrow AK using a research vessel to study how and why this region is a feeding hotspot for bowhead whales during their fall migration from Canada to the Bering Sea.
+She also has worked from much larger research vessels, the USCGC Healy and the R/V SIkuliaq, to study zooplankton in the Bering, Chukchi, and Beaufort Seas.
 Past research has taken her to the Sea of Japan, the Norwegian Sea, Georges Bank, the Gulf Stream, and the California Current.
 She is a Senior Scientist at the Woods Hole Oceanographic Institution where she has worked since 1995.